dullroar/miki/README.rst

   $ mwk clean # Remove all generated files.

+  $ mwk print # Do nothing but print to the terminal
+              # all rst and md files found,
+              # and all corresponding targets based on source.

   $ mwk # Default target is html and catalog.
 The most common invocation.

   $ mwk html # Generate html and catalog targets.